dkv204p/django-authentication-system-using-sqlite/README.md

 2. Install Django and other dependencies using `pip install -r requirements.txt`.
 3. Run migrations to create the SQLite database schema: `python manage.py migrate`.
 4. Start the development server: `python manage.py runserver`.
-5. Access the application in your web browser at `http://localhost:8000`.
+5. Access the application in your web browser at `http://localhost:8000` or `http://127.0.0.1:8000`.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit issues and pull requests.
-Suggestions for password management functionalities or any other enhancements are appreciated.
+Suggestions for further enhancements are appreciated.

 ## License